HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 Calcium channel blockers

 Pregnancy and lactation are the important physiologic causes of hyperprolactinemia.
 Sleep-associated hyperprolactinemia reverts to normal within an hour of awakening.
 Nipple stimulation and sexual orgasm also may increase PRL.
-Chest wall stimulation or trauma (including chest surgery and herpes zoster) invokes the reflex suckling arc with resultant hyperprolactinemia.
+Chest wall stimulation or trauma (including chest surgery and herpes zoster) invoke the reflex suckling arc with resultant hyperprolactinemia.
 Chronic renal failure elevates PRL by decreasing peripheral clearance.
 Primary hypothyroidism is associated with mild hyperprolactinemia, probably because of compensatory TRH secretion.
 Mutation of the PRL receptor is a rare cause of hyperprolactinemia.

 Lesions of the hypothalamic-pituitary region that disrupt hypothalamic dopamine synthesis, portal vessel delivery, or lactotrope responses are associated with hyperprolactinemia.
 Thus, hypothalamic tumors, cysts, infiltrative disorders, and radiation-induced damage cause elevated PRL levels, usually in the range of 30–100 μg/L. Plurihormonal adenomas (including GH and ACTH tumors) may hypersecrete PRL directly.
 Pituitary masses, including clinically nonfunctioning pituitary tumors, may compress the pituitary stalk to cause hyperprolactinemia.